camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-textarea.md

 ---
 id: forms-element-library-textarea
 title: Text area
-description: Learn about the textarea form element to read and edit multiline textual data.
+description: Learn about the text area form element to read and edit multiline textual data.
 ---

 A text area allowing the user to read and edit multiline textual data.